aakinlalu/Volume-Based-Anomaly-Detection-Notification-using-IsolationForest-and-MLFlow/README.md

 ### Data processing and ETL
 1. Sql query or data source is fed into dbconnector.py which produces dataframe.
 2. The dataframe especially column os_family which is a user-agent needs to be cleaned to produce OS family only.
-The dataframe needs to be regrouped sum columns "count" by date, channelid, actioncode and  os_family.
+The dataframe needs to be regrouped sum columns "count" by date, other features.

 3. The date column in the dataframe is converted to the index.
 The index is used to generate two new columns weekday and month.
 The weekday and month allows us to understand the seasonality in the dataset.

-4. Since channelid and os_family are text datatype, we apply labelencoding technique to map them to numbers that the machine learning algorithms could consume.
+4. Since some of the features are text datatype, we apply labelencoding technique to map them to numbers that the machine learning algorithms could consume.

-5. Finally, the dataframe needs to be scaled by standard the dataset across.
+5. Finally, the dataframe needs to be scaled by standardise the dataset across.

 ### Model Training and Structure using MLFlow
 The training dataset is a year dataset with daily volume.